For Businesses

 Honesty

-People may have great academic skills and technical knowledge, but they can also be terrible employees because they lack emotional intelligence!
+People may have great academic and technical knowledge, but they can also be terrible employees if they lack emotional intelligence!
 Surprisingly, many employers rank these “soft” skills higher than the “hard” skills learned through formal post-secondary education.
-Academic skills are important, but, in many cases, are not as highly sought after by employers as good personal life skills are.
+Academic skills are important, but, in many cases, are not as highly sought after by employers as essential personal life skills.
 These skills are teachable, and the earlier and more often they are taught, the better the students’ lives will become.
 These skills fall into the following four categories: knowing me; managing me; understanding others; and relating to others.

-Society has decided that formal education is important in order that everyone learns academic subjects like reading, writing and arithmetic; but what makes personal life skills any less important?
+Society has decided that formal education is important for everyone to learn academic subjects like reading, writing and arithmetic; but what makes essential personal life skills any less important?

-We believe that important personal life skills are as important as academics and are teachable, and that it should be the role of the schools to teach these skills as a stand-alone subject, just as academic subjects are taught.
+We believe that essential personal life skills are as important as academics, that they are teachable, and that schools should teach these skills as a stand-alone subject, just as academic subjects are taught.

 All parents want their children to do well in school, get good jobs and have healthy, happy relationships.
-Sadly, too many people don’t learn the personal life skills at school or from their parents that make success in these areas possible.
+Sadly, too many people don’t learn the essential personal life skills they need, either at school or from their parents, that make success in these areas possible.

-Employers want their employees to have these skills, and parents want their children to get and keep good jobs -- so why are IMPORTANT PERSONAL LIFE SKILLS not being taught in all our schools?
-Is it not in everyone’s best interest to teach IMPORTANT PERSONAL LIFE SKILLS as a stand-alone subject?
+Employers want their employees to have these skills, and parents want their children to get and keep good jobs -- so why are ESSENTIAL PERSONAL LIFE SKILLS not being taught in all our schools?
+Is it not in everyone’s best interest to teach ESSENTIAL PERSONAL LIFE SKILLS as a stand-alone subject?

 HOW CAN YOU HELP?